440 International Those Were the Days

 Bootylicious (facts) - Destiny’s Child

-Someone To Call My Lover (facts) - Janet Jackson
+Someone to Call My Lover (facts) - Janet Jackson

 I’m Already There (facts) - Lonestar